 How I work

-My practice is about client-directed trauma-focused bodywork.
-I use touch in exact ways which you request.
-The touch may be relaxing, sensual, or erotic; and it may evoke memories stored in the body.
-The touch is always one way, from me to you, and guided by you.
-It is safe, sane, and based on your deep and clear consent.
+My practice is client-directed and trauma-focused.
+If bodywork is clearly requested, it is introduced in the exact ways which you request.
+The touch may be felt as platonic, neutral, nourishing, relaxing, sensual, or erotic; and it may evoke memories stored in the body.
+In my work with individual clients the touch is performed in two fashions: one way, from me to you, and guided by you, OR self-touch, from you to you, decided by you.
+This latter option is of course naturally used also in video-conferencing sessions.
+They are both safe and based on your deep and clear consent.

 If you are interested in working with me I highly recommend reading my chapters in the book “Healers on the Edge“.
 I have described the “Perfect Touch” approach in one chapter and the process of my work with a client in another.